bourleaumarc/Advanced-Programming/README.md

 The structure of the project is as follows:

 1. images_scraping.py: code to scrape all the images.
-The output is the folder 1.1 Watches_Images that contains all the images scrapped.
+The output is the folder 1.1 Watches_Images that contains all the images scrapped (we will only upload one image as an example)
 2. watch_text.py: cod eto scrape all the text characteristics of the watches.
 The output is the 2.1 watch_text.csv
 3. mapping.py: we map all the images to the text characteristics.
 The output is 3.1 data_with_mages.csv
 4. Tkinter's interface: code to build the Tkinter's GUI